Wall Street closes lower as investors ready for earnings

 "This is just all jitters and anticipation of the beginning of earnings season," said Jonathan Corpina, senior managing partner with Meridian Equity Partners in New York.
 "The expectations aren’t that high for earnings this quarter, so I think investors are starting to feel a little uneasy about that."

-A rocky start of the year was followed by a sharp rebound since mid-February and stocks are now little changed for 2016.
+A rocky start of the year was followed by a sharp rebound since mid-February and stocks are now little changed for the year so far.

 "I don’t really read too much into the action today because I just think people are waiting to see what the earnings outlook is, particularly with the banks,” said Walter Todd, chief investment officer at Greenwood Capital Associates in Greenwood, South Carolina.